markkvdb/advent-of-code-2021/README.md

 This repository contains solutions to the AoC 2021 challenge.
 The solutions are written in the Julia Programming Language.

-I'm new to Julia, so don't peek here for best practices :D.
+I'm new to Julia, so don't peek here for best practices 😙.

 ### Solutions

 The following challenges have been solved:

-- [ ] Day 1
+- [x] Day 1
 - [ ] Day 2
 - [ ] Day 3
 - [ ] Day 4